rust-lang/rust/src/doc/tutorial.md

 ~~~

-These rules allow you to have both small modules that only need
+These rules allow you to write small modules consisting of single source files which can live in the same directory as well as large modules which group submodule source files in subdirectories.

-to consist of one source file each and can be conveniently placed right next to each other,
+If you need to override where `rustc` will look for the file containing a
-and big complicated modules that group the source files of submodules in subdirectories.
+module's source code, use the `path` compiler directive.
+For example, to load a

-If you need to circumvent the defaults, you can also overwrite the path a `mod foo;` would take:
+`classified` module from a different file:

 ~~~ {.ignore}
 #[path="../../area51/alien.rs"]